mkkrishna12/Lab_Admin/README.md

 ## INVOLVEMENT OF DATA STRUCTURES:
 - Queue: Storing Requests and Responses
-- Unordered Map: Storing Client Information
+- Ordered Map: Storing Client Information

 ## LIMITATIONS:
 1. Server should be listening at a predefined port number.